lcalmeida/desafio-programacao-1b/purchase_parser/README.md

 `docker build -t purchase_parser . `

-> Sorry for not doing a docker pull yet
+> Sorry for not doing a docker push yet

 This command should take some minutes at first time.
 After this, run the follow comand to access.